andrewcooke/Stupid.jl/README.md

 The analysis can be seen in [Statistics.jl](src/Statistics.jl).

+## Correlated Bits

+The small state and xor-logic of the PRNG suggests that ciphertext for constant plaintext will vary less than expected.
+This can be measured as the mean number of bits common to successive ciphertext characters.
+A random stream will give 4 bits.

+For 3 byte keys, all constant plaintexts give anomalous values.

+For Little Brother](little-brother.txt) plaintext, 3 and 8 byte keys
+give anomalous values.

+The analysis can be seen in [Statistics.jl](src/Statistics.jl).

 ## Plaintext Injection Attack

 In some cases, injecting a pre-calculated fragment in the plaintext